JimHotchkiss/sports-medicine-app/NOTES.md

             (x) Omega 4.75mm PNs - 3910-500-471, 3910-500-472
         [X] Titanium Wedge Anchor PNs - Length is missing [X] Implant Icon Language - "Sports Medicine anchor specifications including, material, length, width, drill depth, and drill width"
-        [] Omega PNs 3910500653 and 234020117 are not part of the Implant database.
+        [X] Omega PNs 3910500653 and 234020117 are not part of the Implant database.
 Email sent to Calli on Wednesday requesting data
         [X] NOTE - 'Reusable Instrumentation' title can leave the user thinking that other instruments, like PN -652, are reusable
             (x) Possible fix - clearly, combine them together under one title [] Update changes to Azure sportsmedtoolbox
+        [X] Probes - Include suction, non-suction and small-joint probes.
+            (x) Suction
+            (x) Non-suction
+            (x) Small Joint
+        [] Needle Specification - Make the parameters bold [] Omega PN 3910-500-653 add to database (use data from -652).
+We can ommit 234-020-117

 # Azure
     - https://portal.azure.com/